algorand/sandbox/README.md

 Private networks also include an `Indexer` service configured to synchronize against the private network.
 Because it doesn't require catching up to one of the long running networks it also starts very quickly.

 The `dev` configuration runs a private network in dev mode.
 In this mode, every transaction being sent to the node automatically generates a new block, rather than wait for a new round in real time.
-This is extremely useful for fast e2e testing of your application.
+This is extremely useful for fast e2e testing of an application.

 ### Public Network

 The `mainnet`, `testnet`, `betanet`, and `devnet` configurations configure the sandbox to connect to one of those long running networks.
 Once started it will automatically attempt to catchup to the latest round.
-Catchup tends to take a while and a progress bar will be displayed to keep you informed of the progress.
+Catchup tends to take a while and a progress bar will be displayed to illustrate of the progress.

-Due to technical limitations, this configuration does not contain preconfigured accounts that you can immediately transact with, and Indexer is not available.
-You may create a new wallet and import accounts at will using the [goal wallet new](https://developer.algorand.org/docs/clis/goal/wallet/new/) command to create a wallet and the [goal account import](https://developer.algorand.org/docs/clis/goal/account/import/) or [goal account new](https://developer.algorand.org/docs/clis/goal/account/new/) commands.
+Due to technical limitations, this configuration does not contain preconfigured accounts that may be immediately transact with, and Indexer is not available.
+A new wallet and accounts may be created or imported at will using the [goal wallet new](https://developer.algorand.org/docs/clis/goal/wallet/new/) command to create a wallet and the [goal account import](https://developer.algorand.org/docs/clis/goal/account/import/) or [goal account new](https://developer.algorand.org/docs/clis/goal/account/new/) commands.

 !!!note
 A newly created account will not be funded and wont be able to submit transactions until it is.
-If you're using a testnet configuration please visit the [TestNet Dispenser](https://bank.testnet.algorand.network/)
+If a `testnet` configuration is used, please visit the [TestNet Dispenser](https://bank.testnet.algorand.network/)

 ## Advanced configurations